The Transformative Power and Complex Challenges of Artificial Intelligence in Education Education stands at a pivotal moment in human histor...

 penalizing students from different cultural or linguistic backgrounds.

-- Facial recognition used for
+- Facial recognition used

-skin tones or women, leading to unfair outcomes.
+darker skin tones or women, leading to unfair outcomes.

 - The "Black Box"